-Spun cotton ornaments, originated in Germany (in Saxony) in the late 19th century (1870 seems to be the agreed upon date).
-These old fashioned beauties were made with cotton or wool batting, a fluffy material made of non woven fibers.
-Nowadays this material can be found in rolls, sheets, or loose form.
+Spun cotton ornaments, originated in the Saxony region of Germany back in the second half of the 19th century, during the late Victorian era.
+These old fashioned beauties were made with cotton batting (and sometime wool batting too), a fluffy, raw looking material made of non woven fibers.

-Just like traditional spun cotton ornaments, blank shapes also originated in Germany.
+Just like traditional spun cotton ornaments, spun cotton shapes originated in Germany.
 They are made of soft paper, rolled by machines inside of a mold.
-They are always axially symmetric.

-Blank shapes come in many different forms: dolls, balls, eggs, mushrooms, fruits, vegetables, cones, half-balls, and more.
-They can be painted (acrylic craft glue works great), covered with glittered (sugar style glass glitter give them a terrific vintage look), glued to other materials… Furthermore, they are very lightweight and don’t shatter like glass.
+Blank shapes can be painted (acrylic craft glue works great), covered with glittered (sugar style glass glitter give them a terrific vintage look), glued to other materials…

 Altering the shape of the shapes – yes it’s possible!

-It is possible to compress the shapes a little bit in some areas and create ridges and small depressions.
-This is very convenient to alter ball shapes into pumpkins, peaches, oranges or plums for exams.
+It is possible (and easy) to compress the shapes a little bit in some areas to create ridges and small depressions.
+For example, you can alter ball shapes into pumpkins, peaches, oranges or plums for exams.

-To do so, simply mist a little water on the shape (use a spray bottle) and use a tool to apply pressure (the handle of a metal spoon will work just fine).
+To dent or compress the shapes, simply spray a fine mist of water on them, and use a tool to apply pressure (the handle of a metal spoon will work just fine).
 Let dry and voila :)

 A few of our vintage style Christmas ornament creations

-We fashioned this angel with our 47mm tall peg doll shape and used lace and bump chenille.
-You can visit our full tutorial page for more details.
+We love our cute little angels and fashioned them from the 47mm tall peg doll shapes.
+Once painted, we dressed them with lace and created the wings with fluffy white bump chenille.
+You can visit our full tutorial page for all the details.

 Glittered Plum Ornaments